mattermost/docs/source/process/security.md

 1. Is there an established Business Resiliency program that has been approved by management and communicated to appropriate constituents?
    - Yes.

-1. Are specific response and recovery strategies defined for the prioritized activities?
+1. Are specific response and recovery strategies defined for addressing risks of disruptive incidents to the organization?
    - Yes.

 1. Are formal business continuity procedures developed and documented?